jesperhoy/bootstrap.js.light/README.md

     (replacing `$('#myModal').modal('hide')`).
 - Supports `data-keyboard="true/false"` on `.modal` (default = `true`).
 - Supports `data-background="true/false/static"` on `.modal` (default = `true`).
-- Supports opening multiple modals on top of each other (from v.
+- Supports opening multiple modals (from v.
 0.4.0).
+Modals are automatically placed on top of each other (z-index) in the order they are opened.
-- Automatically focuses any form element with `autofocus` attribute within modal.
+- Automatically focuses first form element with `autofocus` attribute within modal (if any), when modal is opened.

 Bootstrap docs for Modal: [Bootstrap v.
 3](https://getbootstrap.com/docs/3.4/javascript/#modals) / [Bootstrap v.
 4](https://getbootstrap.com/docs/4.3/components/modal/)